 Recommended Prerequisites: Three units of science, one of which may be taken concurrently and three units of math, one of which may be taken concurrently.
 (Recommended for students in grade 12 but may be taken by students in grade 11) This course is the study of Earth in space and time; solid Earth and fluid Earth.
 The course explores how earth-based and space-based astronomical observations reveal differing theories about the structure, scale, composition, origin and history of the universe.
 THIS COURSE WILL SATISFY THE FOURTH SCIENCE REQUIREMENT.

-DUAL CREDIT EARTH SPACE SCIENCE One Credit per Semester (Grade Weighted) Eligibility Required
+DUAL CREDIT EARTH SPACE SCIENCE

 Prerequisite: MATH 2413 or placement beyond MATH 2413